Legal Protection when Employees Blow the Whistle on Fraud and Misrepresentation

 Helping California whistleblowers collect damages for exposing companies that cheat the government

 The federal government and the state of California need help exposing fraud.
-Many businesses that contract with government overcharge, provide substandard services, create false accounts, double bill, and commit other wrongs all to gain financially.
+Many businesses that contract with government overcharge, provide substandard services, create false accounts, double bill, and commit other wrongs all for their own financial gain.
 There are many laws that encourage employees and anyone who knows about theft, deception, and other illegal practices to disclose that conduct to the proper authorities.
 The main encouragement is that whistleblowers who qualify can receive a significant percentage of any recovery.
 The Department of Justice recently reported that $4.7 billion was recovered under the False Claims Act, just one of many whistleblower laws, in the fiscal 2016 year.

 At the law offices of Stephen Danz & Associates, we know how much courage and resolve it takes to file a whistleblower claim – especially against your own employer.
 Our California whistleblower attorneys have extensive experience helping whistleblowers gain recoveries.
 We understand who can file, what notice requirements must be met, and when and how to work with the Department of Justice and other enforcement agencies.